A fun reading comprehension strategy activity for students to use after reading a text.

-Students make their chatterboxes then take turns playing with their chatterbox, applying a range of comprehension strategies to answer the questions that correspond to the number under each flap.
+Students make their paper fortune teller then take turns playing with them, applying a range of comprehension strategies to answer the questions that correspond to the number under each flap.

 1. Was the author’s purpose to entertain, inform, or persuade the reader?
 Explain your answer.